University Health Services

 University Health Services are participating providers for the following health insurance plans and networks:

-Uninsured patients and/or patients with non-participating insurance plans will be responsible for a $50 copay plus the charge of any tests/procedures/x-rays/etc. that the physician orders as medically necessary.
+Patients with non-participating insurance plans or uninsured patients will be responsible for a $50 copay plus the charge of any tests/procedures/x-rays/etc that the physician orders as medically necessary.

 Occasionally there are services that may be necessary for treatment of the patient’s condition and maintenance of good health that are not covered by your insurance contract or that may be considered “medically unnecessary.”
 The patient or designated responsible party is expected to pay for those services in full.
 Please be assured that the test and treatments ordered are only those your healthcare provider believes are necessary for your treatment and care.

 Unless otherwise designated, the patient is considered responsible for any balances not paid by insurance carriers, including co-pays, deductibles and non-covered services.
-It is the responsibility of the patient, if required by their insurance carrier, to obtain pre-certification or referral prior to visiting University Health Services.
+It is the responsibility of the patient, if required by their insurance carrier, to obtain pre-certification or referral (HMO's, Tricare Prime, etc) prior to visiting University Health Services.
 Questions concerning benefits must be directed to your insurance company.

 *For questions regarding student insurance, contact Jim Clement, Director of Risk Management and Insurance, 205-726-2395.